RewardedIvan/3DPS/.github/ISSUE_TEMPLATE/help-me-.md

 ---

 **What went wrong**
-The docker build failed with `Failed to connect to docker socket`
+e.g. The docker build failed with `Failed to connect to docker socket`

 **Steps to reproduce**
+e.g.:
 1. `docker build .`
 2. Get the error message

+**Additional context**
+e.g. Today I woke up with some eggs for a breakfest.
+Opened up my beast, and started gaming.
+Then I saw this somewhere on youtube, installed.........

+**Additional info**
+ - OS: [e.g. Windows 10 64 bit]
+ - Client: [e.g. 1.2, modified, custom]

 **I'm sure that**
 - [ ] I have checked the [FAQ](https://github.com/RewardedIvan/3DPS/wiki/FAQ)